 A more traditional May Day celebration occurs in St Ives.
 The winding streets make for the perfect procession road and plenty of people pack in to see the festivities.
 At Midday join the town in crowning the May Queen and King and their attending Prince and Princess.
 The town comes alive with maypoles and processions accompanied with food and craft stalls through the streets.
 Tuck into a fish barbecue on the harbourside while dabbling your toes in the crystal clear waters.

 Flora Day is the most important day of the year for those lucky individuals born and raised in Helston.
-This year it falls on 6th May, but it usually falls on the 8th unless that’s a Sunday or Monday which means it’s then arranged the Saturday before.
+It usually falls on the 8th May unless that’s a Sunday or Monday which means it’s then arranged the Saturday before.
 One of our offices is based in Helston so Flora Day is a celebration very close to our hearts.
 Every house, shop and stall is decorated with flowers the night before.
 Festivities begin very early in the morning with men and women parading as pairs through the streets wearing their finest summer clothes, followed by children dancing and then a formal dance with ladies and gentleman in all their finery.

 For fun, frolics and plenty of florals, a Cornish May Day is just what you need.
 Let the sunshine lift your spirits and welcome the summer months in style.